josemarimanio/django-adminlte2-templates/README.rst

 This Django module assumes that you have prior experience with AdminLTE 2.
 Please check the `AdminLTE 2 documentation <https://adminlte.io/docs/2.4/layout>`_ online for your reference.

+For a live version of the example project of this app, please check https://djangoadminlte2templates.pythonanywhere.com/.

 Requirements
 ------------